avantec-iot/avantec-thingsboard/docs/intro/install-thingsboard-on-windows.rst

 .. __: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads#windows

 During PostgreSQL installation, you will be prompted for superuser (postgres) password.
-Don’t forget this password.
+Don't forget this password.
 It will be used later.
 For simplicity, we will substitute it with “postgres”.

 Create ThingsBoard Database